ShreyaPrasad1209/Data-Structures-and-Algorithm-C-/Vectors/Important Points.md

   1. Cannot modify the size of the array once initialized.
   2. Cannot delete elements from array.
   3. Array cannot store elements of different data types.

+### What does it mean for a vector to be synchronized?

+It means that multiple threads can modify the Vector in parallel without risk of data corruption.